 Ronald Wayne Van Zant: January 15th 1948 – October 20th 1977

 Leon Wilkeson had a unique style in his playing and he made a huge contribution to Lynyrd Skynyrd sound.
-Being part of the original line-up, he helped them create a legacy that no other southern rock band has ever touched.
+Being part of the original line-up, he helped them create a legacy that no other southern rock band has ever come close to.

 Leon was born in Rhode Island, but moved to Jacksonville at young age.
 As a youngster, he idolized Paul McCartney and that prompted him to pick up a bass.
 Leon mastered his instrument and was asked to join Lynyrd Skynyrd in 1970.
 He left Skynyrd before their debut album, but was back in the line-up soon after it was released.

-In 80’s he was part of The Rossington – Collins Band and later Allen Collins Band, but didn’t find success until Lynyrd Skynyrd reunion in 1987.
-He played bass with them, until his untimely death in 2001.
+In the 80’s he was part of The Rossington – Collins Band and later the Allen Collins Band, but the reincarnations didn’t find success until Lynyrd Skynyrd’s reunion in 1987 with Ronnie’s brother Johnnie on vocals.
+Wilkeson played bass with them, until his untimely death in 2001.

 Leon Russell Wilkeson April 2nd 1952 – July 27th 2001